salesforce/WikiSQL/README.md

 # WikiSQL

-WikiSQL is a large crowd-sourced dataset for developing natural language interfaces for relational databases.
+A large crowd-sourced dataset for developing natural language interfaces for relational databases.
 WikiSQL is the dataset released along with our work [Seq2SQL: Generating Structured Queries from Natural Language using Reinforcement Learning](http://arxiv.org/abs/1709.00103).

 ## Citation